eerfunn/eerfunn/README.md

 - Completed JuaraGCP Season 7, Juara Android Season 2, Hacktoberfest 2022
 - Google Crowdsource Contributor
-- Eventhough kinda struggle, I also learn few languages like Indonesian, English, 日本語, und Deutsch!
+- [Suspended], I also learn few languages like Indonesian, English, 日本語, und Deutsch!
-- Favorite Quotes:
+- Favourite Quotes:

-**_"Your work is gonna fill a large part of your life, and the only way to be satisfied is to do what you believe is great work, and the only way to do great work is to love what you do" — Steve Jobs_**

-**_"And most important, have the courage to follow your heart and intuition, they somehow already know, what you truly want to become, everything else is secondary" — Steve Jobs_**
+**_"Your work is gonna fill a large part of your life, and the only way to be satisfied is to do what you believe is great work, and the only way to do great work is to love what you do ...
+And most important, have the courage to follow your heart and intuition, they somehow already know, what you truly want to become, everything else is secondary" — Steve Jobs_**

 **_"Stay Hungry, Stay Foolish" — The Whole Earth Catalog_**

 #### My favorite speech by Steve Jobs: https://www.youtube.com/watch?v=UF8uR6Z6KLc

-### **_"I want to having fun as much as I can (mainly related to anime events), so that I wont regret this life when I died."_**
+### **_"Want to have as much fun as I can (Anime), so I won't regret this life when I die"_**

 ### Thanks for your visit, have a good day!🌟